TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-08-Coding-Period-Week-4.md

 ### Performance on simulation (online fashion)

 I used my personal computer with a `NVIDIA GeForce GTX 1050/PCIe/SSE2` GPU with `Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8 ` CPU, 8 GB RAM and batch size of 1 (for inference).
-The `stats` are recorded after approximately one lap and for comparison, focus should be on the aspect of average calculations.
+The `stats` are recorded after approximately one lap in `Simple circuit` and for comparison, focus should be on the aspect of average calculations.
 The current BehaviorMetrics tool need more updates for working with a Tensorflow environment and I have tried to provide support by creating and solving issues.
 Although, I lot of reinstallations and time  has been diverted in making environment, cuda, cudnn, VNC and docker work together.

-#### Baseline
+#### PilotNet (original)
 ![ ]({{ site.url }}{{ site.baseurl }}/assets/images/blogs/baseline_pilotnet.png)

 #### Dynamic range quantization